IdentityPython/new-session-management/docs/source/session.manager.rst

     user_session_info = session_manager.get(["diana"])
     client_session_info = session_manager.get(["diana", "client_1"])

-The authorization request is of course something you receive from a client.
+**Note**: The authorization request is of course something you receive from a client.
 And the authn_event does normally contain more information then this.

 -----